akashbdj/stein/README.md

     - [ ] Boyer Moore

 ### Why this repository?
-This is mostly for my personal learning and future references, but anybody can use it for learning purpose. 🍻
+This is mostly for my personal learning and future references, but anyone can use it for learning purpose. 🍻